saksham-solanki/vizitor/content/blog/how-online-queue-apps-make-business-workflows-easier.md

-## What are the common problems with Traditional Queues ?
+## What are the challenges with Traditional Queues ?

 ### 1. Customer Frustration